gagganj/sentiment_analysis/readme.txt

 Install following packages: word cloud, collections, numpy, pandas, nltk, seaborn, matplotlib.pyplot, random, re, tensorflow, keras, sklearn,

-Follow each notebook and results will be displayed in them.
+Start a jupyter notebooks server and follow each notebook and results will be displayed in them.